NikTsiop/Quantum-Algorithms/README.md

 # Quantum-Algorithms
-Quantum algorithm implementation form scratch using Qiskit
+Quantum algorithm implementation using Qiskit.
+In progress...